Switch to TurboTax and File for just $60.

 The 50 Percent Exemption

-If you have been a resident of Canada, you may possibly be able to claim an exemption on 50 percent of your Social Security payments.
+If you have been a resident of Canada, you may possibly be able to claim an exemption on 50 percent of your Social Insurance payments.

-If you paid tax to the United States on your Social Security income, you can also claim a federal foreign tax credit.
+If you paid tax to the United States on your Social Insurance income, you can also claim a federal foreign tax credit.

 Don’t include the exempt amount from line 25600 when calculating your credit, but take the rest of your income into account.